 When you’ve lost one love after the other, you begin to blame yourself for it.
 In part, you’re quitting on love because you believe that you don’t deserve it.
 That first love who dumped you over a text.
 Or that second love who you think was the one that got away.
 The third love who couldn’t commit.

 After a string of bad experiences, you begin to feel like it’s your fault that people can’t stay in love with you.
+This blame and guilt makes to feel like you’re unlovable.
+As a result, you begin to push away any prospect of love finding its way into your life.

 7. Settling for less than you deserve